timdreier/cake-api-demo/Readme.md

 ```

 🔗 Open your browser and go to http://localhost:8000/api.
 You will see that only the id and title are returned in the `GET` endpoints for the `Cake` entity.

+## There is much more!

+Checkout the official [API Platform documentation](https://api-platform.com/docs) to learn more about the features of API Platform.